School of Communication, Humanities & Social Sciences

 Career and Educational Opportunities

-Teaching remains a high demand field in New Mexico, especially in the areas of Bilingual Elementary, Secondary (Math or Science), and Special Education.
-The national and state trend in Career and Technical education in high schools has also increased the demand for skilled Career and Technical educators.
+Teaching remains a high demand field in New Mexico, especially in the areas of bilingual elementary, secondary (math or science), and special education.
 The starting salary for teachers in New Mexico public schools is $30,000.
-Within 7 years of teaching, teachers can move to a salary of $50,000.
+Within 7 years of teaching, teachers can earn a base salary of $50,000.

-Exit competencies (see Program Exit Competencies ) for this program of study are available at cnm.edu/exitcomp.
+Exit competencies for this program are available at cnm.edu/exitcomp.

-For the graduation policy refer to the Moving On section, cnm.edu or the Students tab in my CNM.
+For the graduation policy refer to the Moving On section.